Tools

 Command Line Tools #command-line back to top

 WP-CLI - A command line interface for WordPress.
-This is an extremely powerful tool that allows us to do imports, exports, run custom scripts, and more via the command line.
-Often this is the only way we can affect a large database (WordPress.com VIP or WP Engine).
-This tool is installed by default on WP Local Docker.
+This extremely powerful tool allows us to do imports, exports, run custom scripts, and more via the command line.
+Often, this is the only way we can affect a large database (WordPress.com VIP or WP Engine).
+This tool comes bundled with Local WP.

 Accessibility Testing #a11y-testing back to top